 The efficiency and longevity of automotive engines are heavily influenced by the proper operation of cooling systems, which can be compromised by the presence of air bubbles.
 Traditional methods of removing air bubbles, such as system bleeding, are time-consuming and often ineffective.
 This project introduces an ultrasonic device designed to rapidly and efficiently eliminate air bubbles from automotive coolant systems.
-Using an LM555 timer chip and push-pull output stage to develop $40\,\mathrm{kHz}$ ultrasound, the device powers a $60\,\mathrm{W}$ ultrasonic transducer that emits sound waves to promote the collapse, coalescence, and release of air bubbles and entrained gasses within the coolant system.
-Preliminary tests show that this ultrasonic method is faster and more efficient than conventional techniques, while ensuring compatibility with existing automotive systems.
-The device potentially improves engine efficiency by enhancing coolant flow and reducing the risk of overheating due to trapped air.
-Potential benefits include faster maintenance, reduced labor costs, and enhanced system performance.
+Using a 555 timer chip to create an ultrasonic wave, and several forms of amplification, the device powers an ultrasonic transducer that emits sound waves to promote the coalescence and removal of entrained gases within a coolant system.
+Preliminary tests show that this ultrasonic method is faster and more efficient than conventional techniques while ensuring compatibility with existing automotive systems.
+The device improves engine efficiency by enhancing coolant flow and reducing the risk of overheating due to trapped air and foaming.
+Potential applications include faster maintenance, reduced labor costs, and enhanced system performance.
+This device could be applicable to a wider range of fields, such as milk pasteurization, oil rigging, and material sciences.